 ...Please pray for Joman and Rihana, and keep the special Sunday School offerings coming!

 Peters Township Food Pantry

 The Food Pantry has 65 families on its books and has been servicing 59 families monthly.
 Food distribution is held on the second Friday of every month.
 Any kind of nonperishable food items are accepted, as well as baking products, paper products, shampoo, toothpaste and other personal care items.
 Monetary gifts are always welcome and appreciated.
 Each family receives a 10-, 20- or 30-dollar Giant Eagle gift card monthly, depending on the size of the family.

 We are happy to help support such a worthwhile cause.
 The Food Pantry can be reached at (724) 942-0594 if you are able to volunteer, or if you know anyone who needs this assistance.

-The Washington City Mission provides much needed assistance through such programs as their Men’s Shelter and Recovery Program, the Avis Arbor Women's and Children’s Shelter, their Hidden Treasure Stores in Canonsburg, Donora, Washington and Waynesburg, the James A. Arbuckle Medical Clinic, their Samaritan Services which include hot meals and food baskets, and their Last Chance Bargain Center.
+The City Mission provides much needed assistance through such programs as their Men’s Shelter and Recovery Program, the Avis Arbor Women's and Children’s Shelter, the Patriot House shelter for veterans, their Hidden Treasure Stores in Canonsburg, Donora, Washington and Waynesburg, the James A. Arbuckle Medical Clinic, their Samaritan Services, which include hot meals and food baskets, and their Last Chance Bargain Center.

-Peters Creek Church has long been a provider of support to the many worthwhile programs of the Washington City Mission.
+Peters Creek E. P. Church has long been a supporter of The City Mission.
 Many members of our congregation have lovingly been involved with the successes of the Mission’s "Sweet Sunday" fundraising efforts, and with volunteering for countless hours for the services that have become a hallmark of help to the many who find themselves in need.
-We are grateful for the opportunity to continue to support the Washington City Mission financially as one of our monthly designated missions.
+We are grateful for the opportunity to continue to support The City Mission financially as one of our monthly designated missions.